-Near here you can also see the medieval city walls and tower.
-Not far from the tower there is a Gothic style Church of San Catervo attached to an ancient Benedictine abbey, and famous for works in the style of Andrea di Cione di Arcangelo (aka Orcagna, 1320 ca.-1368).
+Also close by you can see the medieval city walls and tower.
+Not far from the tower there is the Gothic style Church of San Catervo attached to an ancient Benedictine abbey, and famous for works in the style of Andrea di Cione di Arcangelo (aka Orcagna, 1320 ca.-1368).
 The church houses the sarcophagus of Saints Catervo and Settimia, dating from the fourth century.

-Leaving the church, we recommend a visit to the Old Town of Tolentino, with its typically medieval structure, with narrow streets filled with shops of all kinds, and a market.
+Leaving the church, we recommend you allow time to visit the Old Town of Tolentino which has a typically medieval structure, with narrow streets filled with shops of all kinds, and a market.

-Outside the town walls stands the Abbey of Chiaravalle de Fiastra.
-The Church, a mix of Romanesque and Gothic styles, is impressive in size at 72 meters long, 20 wide and 25 high.
+The Abbey of Chiaravalle de Fiastra stands outside the town walls.
+The church, a mix of Romanesque and Gothic styles, is impressive in size at 72 meters long, 20 metres wide and 25 metres high.
 The Fiastra Abbey, over the centuries, became one of the largest in central Italy.

-As well as the abbey there are buildings that completed the monastic structure such as the Chapter room, auditorium, dormitory, scriptorium and refectory.
+As well as the abbey church you can see the other buildings that were part of the monastic structure such as the Chapter room, auditorium, dormitory, scriptorium and refectory.

 Then a slow decline began, and in the early 15th century it suffered serious damage when it was sacked by “Braccio di Montone”, a famous Soldier of Fortune (born in 1368), but also a patron of artists.

-Today, after restoration, the old building is used as a place of meeting.
+Today, after restoration, the old building is used as a meeting place.

 Tolentino and regional cuisine

-Your visit outside the walls of Tolentino and to the ancient abbey is a perfect opportunity to try one of the local restaurants and the traditional cuisine of Tolentino, of which the so-called "vinciagrassi" is the most famous dish, along with typical “ciauscolo”, a pork sausage seasoned with garlic paste and fine pepper.
+Your trip outside the walls of Tolentino to visit the ancient abbey is a perfect opportunity to try one of the local restaurants and the traditional cuisine of Tolentino, of which the so-called "vinciagrassi" is the most famous dish, along with typical “ciauscolo”, a pork sausage seasoned with garlic paste and fine pepper.

 Among the wines to be tasted is the traditional white wine of “Colli di Macerata”.